 Wheat beers are best served in a specific style of glass, called a weizenbier glass, or weizen vase.
 It is nearly as tall as a pilsner glass and looks like a modified tulip, with a narrow base that opens up to a wider middle and then slightly tapers again at the rim.
 The shape helps form the desired white head when the beer is poured.
 The glass typically has a thick base so it can withstand hits on the table during toasts.

 To pour hefeweizen, hold the glass at an angle and slowly pour the beer until the head reaches the rim.
 Wait for the foam to settle, then swirl the beer remaining in the bottle to agitate the yeast and continue pouring.

 Hefeweizen tastes best cold (around 45 degrees Fahrenheit) and in a glass that has been rinsed in cold water.

 It has become an American custom to serve hefeweizen with a lemon wedge.
-Traditionalists and Bavarians frown on this practice.
+Traditionalists and Bavarians frown on this practice, however.
 They feel the citrus detracts from the true taste of the beer and prevents the creation of a perfect foam head.

 A number of brewers—including many well-known brands—produce impressive hefeweizens and they're relatively easy to find.
 Here are a few to try as you begin to explore this wheat ale:

 - Erdinger Weissbier